Credit: Brian Bell

 Timothy Leighton is a physicist and inventor whose motivation stems from a deep interest in the acoustical physics of bubbles.
 Through his research, Timothy has made notable contributions to diverse fields in industry, medicine, oceanography and the environment.

-Professor of Ultrasonics and Underwater Acoustics, Institute of Sound and Vibration Research, University Of Southampton
+Professor of Ultrasonics and Underwater Acoustics, Institute of Sound and Vibration Research, University of Southampton

 Member of Scientific Expert Group, International Commission on Non-Ionizing Radiation Protection (ICNIRP)

-Interests and expertise
+Interest and expertise